 Using her experience standardizing microservices at Uber, author Susan Fowler shares five standards to gauge the production-readiness status of your microservices initiative.

-It is an in-depth read you can follow step by step through designing, building, and deploying microservices that are fault-tolerant and performant.
-Get insights into catastrophe preparedness, technical debt, and driving microservices to fail in real time.
+It is an in-depth read that guides you through designing, building, and deploying fault-tolerant and performant microservices.
+You will gain insights into catastrophe preparedness, technical debt, and driving microservices to fail in real time.

 15. Practical DevOps: Harness the Power of DevOps to Boost Your Skill Set and Make Your Organization Perform Better